Langchain

 Next steps

-If you’d like to know more about running Qdrant in a LangChain-based application, please read our article Question Answering with LangChain and Qdrant without boilerplate.
-Some more information might also be found in the LangChain documentation.
+If you’d like to know more about running Qdrant in a Langchain-based application, please read our article Question Answering with Langchain and Qdrant without boilerplate.
+Some more information might also be found in the Langchain documentation.